 Campus Recreation at UNC Asheville offers consistent and diverse recreational pursuits for students, faculty, and staff of the university throughout the academic year.
-The department houses Outdoor Recreation, the Diamond Brand Low Ropes Course, Equipment Rental, Adventure Trips, the Wilderness Experience Orientation program, Intramural Sports, Group Exercise, Personal Training, Sport Clubs, and Informal Recreation.
-The Student Recreation Center has three racquetball courts, an indoor pool, a weight/fitness center, indoor and outdoor tracks, three activity courts, softball field, all-purpose field, and 6 tennis courts to successfully provide a variety of programs and experiences to the university community.
+Programs include outdoor recreation, intramural sports, group exercise, sport clubs, and informal recreation.
+The Campus Recreation Department manages programs in a number of facilities including the Sherrill Center fitness room, the disc golf course, the Diamond Brand low ropes course, and the Student Recreation Center which has three racquetball courts, an indoor pool, group exercise rooms, indoor and outdoor tracks, three activity courts, and all-purpose field.
 Participation in programs and the use of facilities is available to UNC Asheville students, faculty, staff, and recreation pass members with a valid One Card.
 Complete information about all Campus Recreation programs is available at http://recreation.unca.edu/.

-INTERCULTURAL CENTER
+INTERCULTURAL CENTER AND MULTICULTURAL STUDENT PROGRAMS